 The focus of this course is a holistic approach to pharmacology.
 The course is designed to enhance critical thinking between the relationship of disease process and pharmacological management.
+Hours: 42 hrs (3-0) Credits: 3

 PARA 220 • Paramedic Management of Trauma and Environmental Conditions